Do I Need Rhinoplasty Surgery or Not?

 So when is surgical rhinoplasty the best option?
 A traditional rhinoplasty can tackle most other aesthetic concerns, including major nose reshaping.
 A surgical approach is best for reducing the size of the nose, improving the nasal tip, or correcting a functional issue that affects respiration.
 The results of surgical rhinoplasty are typically permanent—the nose is much less susceptible to the effects of aging than other areas of the body.
 However, it does take time for the results of rhinoplasty to become fully apparent.
 Although you’ll see a marked improvement in your nose as soon as the dressings come off, residual swelling can obscure the final result for several months.
 It also takes some time for the bones and other nasal structures to settle into their final positions.

-Of course, the best way to determine the right approach for you is with an in-person examination and consultation.
-I’m ready when you are!
-Feel free to reach out to us using our online form to request your visit.
+Of course, the best way to determine the right approach for you is to schedule an in-person rhinoplasty examination and consultation.
+As a board-certified plastic surgeon who specializes in facial plastic surgery, I’m ready when you are!
+Feel free to reach out to us using our online form or call us at (520) 200-2218 to request your visit.

 Leave a Reply